carnetdethese/discord-clipboard-manager/README.md

 Ah, one thing.
 If you intend to use this on your Android device, make sure to download Termux (F-Droid only!) and Tasker.

 I use a simple bash script with Raycast to send the clipboard easily from Mac, and Tasker with AutoShare on Android.
 I'm sure there are better ways to accomplish this, but this was the fastest and easiest way to do this for me.

+## What's next

+I don't plan on improving the script more than just refactoring some of the code.
+It is what it is.